averkoc/lxprivate/docs/drafts/shella.md

 ### Purpose / Why It Matters

-The **shell** is a program that lets you interact with the operating system using text commands.
+The **shell** is a text-based user interface program that lets you interact with the operating system.
+It is configured to start automaticallyfor you when you log on to server.

-System administrators use the shell because it is:
-* Fast and precise
-* Scriptable and automatable
-* Available on every Linux system (including servers with no GUI)

-Why Regular Users Should Learn It:
-the shell helps you what ever Linux or cloud system you are using:

-* Work faster: Rename 100 files in one command instead of clicking 100 times, convert image-files to different format while you do something else.
-* Automate repetitive tasks
-* Access powerful tools: Many programs only have command-line interfaces
-* Future-proof your skills: The shell has existed for 50+ years and will outlive any GUI

 The shell is essentially the "universal language" of Linux/Unix systems, making it one of the most portable skills in computing.
-Once you learn it, you can apply it across:
+Once you have basic skills with it, you can apply it across:

 * All Linux distributions (Debian, Ubuntu, Fedora, Arch, etc.)
 * Cloud platforms (EC2 instances on AWS, Compute Engine on GCP, VMs on Azure)